Why Your AI Analytics Tool Doesn't Know Your Business

 49% of organizations don't trust AI-generated insights.
 The reason isn't the model - it's that the AI has never been told what your columns actually mean.
-Here's the architecture fix.
+Here's how to fix it.

 According to a 2026 survey of 114 data and analytics leaders by insightsoftware, 49% of organizations do not trust AI-generated insights.
 Nearly half.
 And this is after years of AI analytics investment.